Aiding Children Together, Inc.

 IMPROVING LIVING CONDITIONS Estate families were living in crumbling rowhouses, with leaking roofs and no access to electricity or clean water.
 These inadequate living conditions along with poor nutrition contributed to many illnesses.
 ACT provides supplemental nutrition and financed repairs to the family homes, increasing size of the living space and replacing leaking roofs.
 Solar panels have brought electricity to the homes for the first time.

 EDUCATIONAL SUPPORT Education of the children is a primary focus of ACT's efforts on the estate.
 A shell of a structure was transformed into a classroom and a teacher was hired to work with the children and support their integration into the village school.
 The teacher, Suresh, has continued to tutor the children over the years and monitors their attendance and progress in school.
-The oldest children have completed their junior secondary education at the local school and with support from ACT are studying for the advanced exams required to continue their education.
-For the first time the children are thinking about a life beyond the estate.
+The oldest children at the time ACT began this program are now in their 20's.
+Several have started small businesses of their own, thanks in part to the English they learned from the ACT teacher.
+The children who were younger at the time have now completed their junior secondary education at the local school and with support from ACT are studying for the advanced exams required to continue their education.
+And as new young children are born into and grow up on the estate, they do so in a community that has seen the benefits of education.
+For the first time, the children can see that it is possible to achieve a life beyond the estate.

 TUTORING AND ENGLISH CLASSES

 ACT funds several initiatives that are designed to support the education of rural youth at risk of dropping out of school.
 In 2013, Smyrna Church launched a new program in Hingurana.
 This area in the Eastern Province has historically had very low educational results, with few students passing the exams that allow them to continue high school.This program provides tutoring by trained teachers to more than 50 students every Saturday.
 The program has been greeted with enthusiasm by local families and administrators.
 In 2015, ACT began offering English classes to school children in the village of Udugama.
 Speaking English provides a tangible advantage in seeking future opportunities for employment and in continuing education.
 The program brings together primarily Sinhalese children from the village with predominantly Tamil children from the estates, promoting greater understanding between two ethnic groups with a history of conflict.
-One of the oldest youth from the Udugama estate program helps to coordinate this program.
-Response has been tremendous with 87 children and youth signing up to participate.
-We hope to build a small center and expand the program to offer tutoring in other subjects as well.
+Response to this program has been enthusiastic with full enrollment and several classes running weekly.
+Tutoring and empowerment workshops for girls and young women have begun in Udugama as well, with much demand for continuing programs.

 Students in Hingurana receiving tutoring with support from ACT.